isaacna/my-ssbm/README.md

-#MySSBM
+# MySSBM
-This is a basic flask web app that manages a user's sets and placings for Super Smash Bros. melee tournaments.
-Also building this to learn how python flask works.
+This is a flask web app that manages a user's sets and placings for Super Smash Bros. melee tournaments.
+I'm also building this as a python flask learning experience, and to gain more experience with bootstrap and front end design.